rossta/rossta.github.com/source/blog/2020-07-20-why-doesnt-webpacker-use-my-test-config-when-i-run-rails-tests.html.md

 [Webpacker] Loading config/webpack/development.js...
 # ...
 ```
-If you've noticed this before, you're not the only one; this is a [recently reported issue](https://github.com/rails/webpacker/issues/2654) on the Webpacker GitHub repository.
+If you've noticed this before, there's nothing wrong with your setup; this is the way Webpacker is setup to work out-of-the-box.
+Nevertheless, this is quite confusing and has lead to [a recently reported issue](https://github.com/rails/webpacker/issues/2654) on the Webpacker GitHub repository.

 It turns out, even though RAILS_ENV is set to "test", NODE_ENV is set to 'development' ([source](https://github.com/rails/webpacker/blob/bf278f9787704ed0f78038ad7d36c008abc2edfd/lib/install/bin/webpack#L4)).
 The webpack config use is determined by the NODE_ENV, which means, and this is especially pertinent to your Rails system and integration test, the development webpack config is loaded.
 (You can confirm this by setting NODE_ENV, i.e., `NODE_ENV=nonsense bin/webpack`).